carlonlv/Data-Challenge-2019/Report.md

 **Number of active firms for retail industry in Canada**
 ![forecast_Active_44-45_CA](plots/forecast_Active_44-45_CA.jpg)
 From this plot, we observed a obvious downward trend.
 Therefore auto.arima decides to difference our time series for once to make it stationary.
-Based on this model, the number of active firms in retail industry in Canada will decline rapidly in the next few quaters.
+Based on this model, the number of active firms in retail industry in Canada will decline rapidly in the next few quarters.

-**Number of openning firms for retail industry in Canada**
+**Number of opening firms for retail industry in Canada**
 ![forecast_openning_44-45_CA](plots/forecast_Opening_44-45_CA.jpg)
 In this plot, there exists obvious downward trend and strong seasonalities.
 Therefore auto.arima differences the time series for once and put a seasonal component into the model.
-Based on this model, the number of openning firms in the retail industry in Canada will decline gradually and keep oscillating in the next few quaters.
+Based on this model, the number of opening firms in the retail industry in Canada will decline gradually and keep oscillating in the next few quarters.

 **Number of closing firms for retail industry in Canada**
 ![forecast_closing_44-45_CA](plots/forecast_Closing_44-45_CA.jpg)
 For this plot, there is no obvious trend but has strong seasonalities.
-Furthermore, the violatility is quite large overall.
+Furthermore, the variance is quite large overall.
 Therefore auto.arima generates a seasonal component into the model without differencing the time series too much.
-Based on this model, we predict the number of closing firms in the retail industry in Canada will keep oscillating in the next few quaters but stay the same on average.
+Based on this model, we predict the number of closing firms in the retail industry in Canada will keep oscillating in the next few quarters but stay the same on average.

 **Number of entry firms for transport and warehousing industry in AB**
 ![forecast_Entry_48-49_CA](plots/forecast_Entry_48-49_AB.jpg)